-Despite the fact that you are using your HVAC systems in order to be comfortable, you can still eliminate the fear of electric bill outburst.
+Despite the fact that you are using your heating and cooling systems in order to be comfortable, you can still eliminate the fear of electric bill outburst.
 That is only true if you keep in mind cost-cutting tips that may aid you in keeping your energy consumption at bay and your electricity bill low while still keeping your comfort levels relatively high.

 The rise in your electricity bill isn’t the only thing you should fear as the season changes.
 Your HVAC system might breakdown and not be able to give you the comfort you need.
 Therefore, be aware of the changes in your HVAC unit such as how it sounds or smells may save you a great deal of money and inconvenience down the road.